All-terrain vehicles (ATVs) or side by sides (SXS) are great machines that can go in rugged areas and give you heart-pumping experiences for riders.

 - A lot of heat coming from the engine and seat area.

 You may get one or multiple symptoms when your ATV overheats.
-Let’s go over why your ATV is overheating.
+Let’s go over why your ATV’s overheating.

 Why Your ATV Is Overheating

 There are several reasons why an ATV may overheat.
-Here is a list of common factors that contribute to ATV overheating:
+Here is a list of common factors:

 - Low coolant or circulation – A low coolant level or a malfunctioning water pump can stop the cooling system from working right, leading to overheating.